Jennifer Hosten: After the contest

 Hosten joined Bob Hope on his annual tour to U.S. forces overseas and made numerous other personal appearances all over the world with quiet dignity despite the controversy surrounding her victory.
 In 1971, a Grenada 15-cent postage stamp was issued to commemorate her victory.

 Hosten then worked with Air Canada in customer relations, and married David Craig, an IT Manager with IBM.
 They lived in Bermuda until 1973, when they moved to Ontario, Canada.
+Coincidentally, Bermuda's Gina Swainson became the second black Miss World in Miss World 1979 (or third if including Carole Joan Crawford).

 Hosten earned a Masters of Arts in Political Science and International Relations from Carleton University, Ottawa.
 She has two children, a daughter: Sophia Craig, and son: Beau Craig.
 Jennifer Hosten Craig was High Commissioner to Canada from Grenada from 1978 to 1981.
 In 1998 she served as Technical Adviser on Trade to the Organization of Eastern Caribbean States (OECS) while living on the island of Saint Lucia.
 More recently she worked as a Canadian diplomat (Aid Division) at the Canadian High Commission in Dhaka, Bangladesh before returning to the Caribbean.

 In 1992 she published an academic study, The Effect of a North American Free Trade Agreement on the Commonwealth Caribbean.

 Hosten opened Jenny's Place, beachfront studio apartments on Grand Anse Beach in Grenada, in August 2005.

 In late 2006, Hosten was appointed the National Director of the Miss Grenada World Contest.
 The event took place on 31 March 2007, and chose only the third Grenadian woman in history to compete at the Miss World finals.

 Her autobiography, Beyond Miss World, was published in 2008.

 In 2011, Hosten graduated from Yorkville University, New Brunswick, Canada, with a master's degree in Counselling (Psychology).
 She currently works as a registered psychotherapist in Oakville, Ontario.
 She has five grandchildren.